kvfp/kvfp/README.md

 ### About Me
 <img src="https://media.giphy.com/media/2DjXJ5UmrqYPm/source.gif" alt="lala the penguin" title="lala the penguin" width="500" align="right"/>

 I'm a Computer Science student currently finishing up my second year.
-This summer, I'm stoked to be a SWE Intern at Workiva, building components with Dart and React.
-I hope to continue gaining experience developing software to ultimately make a lasting impact.

 I'm quite a big fan of fullstack web/mobile development, but I would love to work with **Virtual Reality** in the future to help unlock its full potential!

-Please feel free to view my [website](https://www.vfpabuna.tech/) for my resume and more information about me such as why I've chosen programming!

 ### My Computer Languages